To Venus and Back

-To Venus and Back (stylised in all lowercase) is a double album by American singer, songwriter and pianist Tori Amos.
+To Venus and Back is a double album by American singer-songwriter and pianist Tori Amos.
 Released on September 21, 1999, it comprises her fifth studio album and first live album.
 The first disc, entitled Venus: Orbiting, shows Amos increasingly experimenting with elements of electronica and trip hop, and spawned the singles "Bliss" (which peaked at number 91 on the Billboard Hot 100), "1000 Oceans", "Glory of the 80's", and "Concertina".
 The second disc, Venus Live, Still Orbiting, was recorded mostly during her Plugged '98 tour in support of her previous album, From the Choirgirl Hotel.